 5. Encourage Team Collaboration

 Higher levels of innovation lead to increased productivity and business growth.
+Employees who work for collaborative companies are 22% more likely to believe that their employer cares about their morale.
 As a result, implementing a digital, collaborative workplace is vital for any company looking to fully collaborate their workforce.

 Having a mobile app for your company intranet is also a good way of sharing company news with social feeds and timeline features - it enables your organisation to implement changes or gather valuable employee feedback, ultimately improving workforce productivity.